Transport Day at COP21: Time for a new vision?

 How this relates to Amsterdam

 Amsterdam in specific and Dutch cities in general offer a model for how to link land-use and transport planning to achieve this sort of livable city.
 In 2015, Sustainable Amsterdam started a Livable Cities Campaign to explain how Amsterdam achieved its transformation to a livable city, and to inspire other cities to adopt similar approaches.
-This campaign illustrates that achieving sustainable and livable cities is not about counting tons of CObut rather about redesigning our cities in a way that people can live healthier, happier lives.
+This campaign illustrates that achieving sustainable and livable cities is not about counting tons of CO2 but rather about redesigning our cities in a way that people can live healthier, happier lives.
 Isn’t this what UNFCCC should set out to do?

 As European leaders gather in Amsterdam for the first six months of 2016 to lay out an Urban Agenda, Sustainable Amsterdam will continue to contribute to the discussion of the future of inclusive, sustainable and creative cities.
 We will increase our emphasis on exporting Amsterdam and Dutch approaches to sustainable mobility by continuing to show what it means to build livable cities and how this transformation can be achieved in other cities.